Hoyg/azuredevopslabs/labs/vstsextend/eclipse/e2eeclipse/readme.md

     ![Complete the merge](images/complete-merge.png)

 1. The PR completion triggers a new build off the master branch if CI trigger is set, which in turn will trigger a release if CD trigger is enabled.
-If not enabled, click *Builds* under **Pipelines** and queue a new build. _It also transitions the Bug work item to Resolved state_.
+If not enabled, click *Builds* under **Pipelines** and queue a new build for the definition - *MyShuttleDockerBuild*. _It also transitions the Bug work item to Resolved state_.

 1. When the build completes, you will see the unit test and code coverage results as well as SonarQube analysis and quality gates (if you have configured SonarQube integration).

-1. Click on Releases and open the latest release which should have triggered off the PR merge build completion event.
+1. Click on Releases and open the latest release which should have triggered off as *CD* the PR merge build completion event.
+If CD is not enabled, click *Releases* under **Pipelines** and queue a new release for the definition - *MyShuttleDockerRelease*.

 1. On the Release Summary page, you will see the linked Bug work item.